promethivm-labs/Summa-Generativarum/README.md

 # 🜂 **THE SUMMA GENERATIVARUM**
 ## **PROMETHIVM: A Living Encyclopedia of Generative Logic and Metaformal Science**
+#### Note: This repository uses LaTeX and is best viewed on desktop, not on mobile.

 ## I. Purpose and Invocation

 The Summa Generativarum is offered as a living encyclopedia of Generativity — a comprehensive field for the study of coherence, possibility, and becoming.